Ricardo Gutierrez

-Ricardo Gutierrez is a Mexican American actor, director, and teacher.
+Ricardo Gutierrez (born September 28, 1955) is an American actor, director, and teacher.
 He had a recurring role as Alderman Mata on the first season of the Starz Network drama series Boss.

 Education

 Gutierrez studied at Illinois State University.

 Career

 Theater

 Gutierrez has acted in performances at The Goodman Theatre, Steppenwolf Theatre, Victory Gardens Theater, Lookingglass Theatre Company, and Denver Center Theater.
 He is the former artistic director of Glass Onion Theater, Nosotros Theatre Company in Los Angeles and the Canterbury Theatre in Indiana.
 He was the co-artistic director of Teatro Vista, a Latino theater company in Chicago, from August 2012 (a transition period for retiring founder Edward Torres), then sole artistic director from March 2013 to September 2020.

 His directorial projects include How Long Will I Cry?: Voices of Youth Violence at Steppenwolf Theater, Quiara Alegría Hudes's The Happiest Song Plays Last at the Goodman Theatre, and Kenny D'Aquila's Unorganized Crime at the Teatro Vista.